 One must realize the entirely new conditions this constellation of circumstances has produced for radicalism, the extent to which they redefine the revolutionary project theoretically and practically.
-The technical progress that Socialism once regarded as decisive to humanity's domination of nature and as preconditions for human freedom have now become essential in sophisticating the domination of human by human.
-Technology now savagely reinforces class and hierarchical rule by adding unprecendented instrumentalities of control and destruction to the forces of domination.
-The wedding of the economy to the state, far from simplifying the revolutionary project as Engels so naively believed in Anti-Duhring, has reinforced the powers of the state with resources view the term in its generic and historical meaning, for the issues that confront us are more distinctly social than they have ever been at any time in the past.
+The technical progress that Socialism once regarded as decisive to

+Viewed broadly, anarcho-syndicalism, Proudhonianism, and Bakuninism belong to an irretrievable past.
+I say this not because they lack ideological coherence and meaning - indeed, Proudhon's emphasis on federalism still enjoys its original validity - but simply because they speak to epochs which have faded into history.
+There is much they can teach us, but they have long been transcended by historically new issues - in my view, more fundamental in their libertarian implications - to which the entire Left must now address itself.
+This does not mean the "death" or even the "transcendence" of Anarchism as such once we view the term in its generic and historical meaning, for the issues that confront us are more distinctly social than they have ever been at any time in the past.
 They literally involve the recreation of a new public sphere as distinguished from the state with the forms, institutions, relations, sensibilities, and culture appropriate to a world that is faced with desocialization at every level of life.
 For Marxism, these issues are fatal and, in fact, render Marxism itself into ideology in a socially destructive sense.

 We are no longer living in a world where revolutionary consciousness can be developed primarily or even significantly around the issue of wage labor versus capital.
 I do not wish to denigrate the significance of this century-old conflict.
 That a class struggle exists between the proletariat and the bourgeoisie (however broadly we choose to define the term "proletariat") hardly requires discussion, anymore than the fact that we live in a capitalist society that is ruled by a capitalist class (again, however broadly we choose to define the term "capitalist").
 What is really at issue is that a class struggle does not mean a class war in the revolutionary sense of the term.
 If the past century has taught us anything, I submit it has demonstrated that the conflict between the proletariat and the bourgeoisie has been neither more nor less revolutionary than the conflict between the plebians and patricians in the ancient world or the serfs and the nobility in the feudal world.
-Both conflicts did not simply end in an impasse; they never contained the authentic possibilities of transcending the social, economic, and cultural forms within which they occurred.
-Indeed, the view of history as a history of class struggle is a highly convoluted one that is not exhausted by conflicting economic interests, by class consciousness and identity, or by the economically motivated methods that have so easily rooted socialist and syndicalist ideologist in economic reductionism or what is blithely called a "class analysis."

-as we can now see celebrates the "hollowing out" of society itself, its increasing vulnerability to bureaucratic manipulation in industry and politics by capital and trade unions.
+Both conflicts did not simply end in an impasse; they never contained the authentic possibilities of which presumably render it into a revolutionary force reveals the extent to which Marx's own theoretical corpus is rooted in bourgeois ideology in its least self-reflexive form.
+For this "universality" as we can now see celebrates the "hollowing out" of society itself, its increasing vulnerability to bureaucratic manipulation in industry and politics by capital and trade unions.
 "Schooled" by the nuclear family, by vocational supervisors, by the hierarchical factory structure, and by the division of labor, the "universality" of the proletariat turns out to be the faceleseness of the proletariat - its expression not of the general interests of humanity in its progress toward socialism but its particular interests, indeed, of interests as such, as the expression of bourgeois egoism.
 The factory does not unite the proletariat; it defines it - and no tendency more clearly expresses the proletariat's human desires than its attempt to escape from the factory, to seek what the Berlin Dadaists of 1918 were to demand: "universal unemployment."